spryker/spryker-docs/docs/dg/dev/architecture/architectural-convention-reference.md

 <details><summary markdown='span'>Additional Conventions for Core module development</summary>

-- The components are required to be extended directly from the [application layer](#application-layers) corresponding abstract class in `Kernel` module.<br/>
+- The components are required to be extended directly from the [application layer](#application-layers) corresponding abstract class in `Kernel` module.

 </details>